Yuyz0112/syncit/README.md

 Syncit uses [rrweb](https://github.com/rrweb-io/rrweb) under the hood to record mutations in the browser, implement screen sharing and remote control over it.

-Please refer the [design doc](./docs/design.md) for further details.
+Please refer to the [design doc](./docs/design.md) for further details.